← Back to work

 What I cut

-A chat interface — wrong shape for a prioritisation decision.
-Real-time alerts in v1 — solved differently by the weekly cadence.
-Multi-user and advisor mode — sequenced for v2.
-Portfolio-level P&L tracking — the product is about signals, not portfolio accounting.
+A chat interface: wrong shape for a prioritisation decision.
+A continuous price-monitoring daemon: alerts are evaluated during analysis runs against fresh data instead, which gives the same signal quality with no background infrastructure cost.
+Multi-user and advisor mode: sequenced for v2.
+Portfolio-level P&L tracking: the product is about signals, not portfolio accounting.
 Each cut had a reason; none was accidental.

 What I refused to claim